vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vi.
 Dh. only one verse ).
 Amārāsyā--deriration of, HÁ 311-315; HK 643-644, KV 343-44;

 TT 163, bhāsya on Gobhila-gļhya I. 5.5, PC 314-345; VKK 9-10 quote passages from MB and Purāṇas stating that Amāvāsyā falling on Monday, Tuesday or Thursday is specially holy, so also if it occurs on certain naksatras such as Anurādhā, Visakhā, Svāti; HV II.
 246-257.
 Vide KN 309 ff for several derivations of the word and legends connected therewith from the Brāhmaṇas and Purāṇas.
-Amāvāsyā mixed with 1st tithi to be preferred to one mixed with 14th except in Savitrīyrata.
+Amāvāsyā mixed with 1st tithi to be preferred to one mixed with 14th except in Savitrīvrata.
 Vide Vratārka. folios

 3340-3565 for amāvāsyā-vratas.
 Amāvāsyā-kriya-Vide SMK 281, KSS 21-23, VKK 81-82.
 Amūvāsyā-nirnaya-KR 622-624, Dh.
 S 23, KN 301-307.
 Amāvāsyāpayovrata-subsisting on milk alone on each amāvāsyā;